ICPIC Innovation Academy – Hubert Tuor prize

 The three winners were awarded the Prix Hubert Tuor by Sylvie Tuor, the President of the Foundation, in recognition of their research.

 1ST PRIZE : Michael David Ian Lucas – POLYMER METALLISATION VIA COLD SPRAY AND 3D PRINTING FOR THE MITIGATION OF NOSOCOMIAL INFECTION TRANSMISSION

-2ND PRIX : Marlot Johanna Blaak – A NOVEL OPEN-SOURCE INNOVATION FOR HAND-HYGIENE MONITORING AND COMPLIANCE USING INTERACTION DESIGN (ID): CAPACITY FOR GLOBAL SCALING UP OF INTERNET OF THINGS (IOT) TECHNOLOGY
+2ND PRIZE : Marlot Johanna Blaak – A NOVEL OPEN-SOURCE INNOVATION FOR HAND-HYGIENE MONITORING AND COMPLIANCE USING INTERACTION DESIGN (ID): CAPACITY FOR GLOBAL SCALING UP OF INTERNET OF THINGS (IOT) TECHNOLOGY

-3RD PRIX: Ehsan Khaljani – MOTION DETECTION AND ARTIFICIAL INTELLIGENCE IN THE AUTOMATIC DOCUMENTATION OF KEY FIGURES FOR HAND HYGIENE COMPLIANCE
+3RD PRIZE: Ehsan Khaljani – MOTION DETECTION AND ARTIFICIAL INTELLIGENCE IN THE AUTOMATIC DOCUMENTATION OF KEY FIGURES FOR HAND HYGIENE COMPLIANCE

 ICPIC Innovation Academy – 2021 – Prix Hubert Tuor

 The FHT took part in the 2021 ICPIC Innovation Academy in what is now a well-established tradition.

 The President, Sylvie Tuor, accompanied by one of the FHT’s grant recipients, was present for the award of the Prix Hubert Tuor to the winners of this cohort:

 1ST PRIZE: Jincy Jerry from Mater Misericordiae University Hospital (Ireland)